dev-hafiz/react_router_latest_version/README.md

 ]);
 ```

 Now our initial router is created without a path and element.
-Do not concern about it we will emplement all the feature later.
+Do not concern about it we will emplement all the features later.

 It's time to import our initial route in the App.js file wrapped with RouterProvider from react-router-dom